MonkWho/pfatt/README.md

 ## OPNSense / FreeBSD

-I haven't tried this with OPNSense or native FreeBSD, but I imagine the process is the same with netgraph.
+I haven't tried this with OPNSense or native FreeBSD, but I imagine the process is utlimately the same with netgraph.
 Feel free to submit a PR with notes on your experience.

 # U-verse TV